halflearned/FHHPS/README.md

 **For Windows**

-Follow the Miniconda3 installation instructions <a href="https://conda.io/docs/user-guide/install/windows.html">here</a>.
-Then, in the
+Download and run the Miniconda3 <a href=https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe">installer</a>.
+Then, in the Prompt, type this to install the necessary dependencies.

 ```bash
 pip install numpy pandas matplotlib scikit-learn tqdm